One of the safest and most fun Christmas activities in Metro Vancouver in 2020 was the PNE WinterLights drive-thru event in December.

-The event happened at the PNE grounds between 4:00 and 10:00 or 11:00 pm on the weekend of December 11th to 13th and the nine days of December 15th to 23rd.
+The event happened at the PNE grounds between 4:00 and 10:00 or 11:00 pm on the weekend of December 11th to 13th and the nine days of December 15th to 23rd in 2020.
 Before the event even started, due to high demand and all nights selling out, six additional dates were added on December 15th and between December 26th and the 30th.
 Five more dates were then added after that, on December 16th and from December 31st, 2020, to January 3rd, 2021.

 Playland is located at 2901 East Hastings Street.
 Access to PNE WinterLights, however, was via Gate 9 which is near the northeastern corner of the park, off Bridgeway Street.
 It was the same entrance used for the PNE Fair’s drive-thru event in August of 2020.
 For a map of the venue click PNE Site and Gates Map.

 Admission Details and Ticket Prices

 PNE WinterLights was open each night from 4:00 until 10:00 pm.
 Tickets were sold in 30-minute intervals with the last entry time being between 9:30 and 10:00.
 You had to book your visit online for a specific time.

 Admission to the winter holiday attraction cost $39 for a carload of 4 or fewer people.
 For vehicles packed with 5 or more folk, the cost was $49.
 Taxes were included.
 There was, however, a $3.75 online service charge.